ARY Digital

-ARY Digital HD (ARY ڈیجیٹل) is a Pakistani pay television network available in Pakistan, the Middle East, North America and Europe.
-The ARY Group of companies is a Dubai-based holding company founded by a Pakistani businessman, Abdul Razzak Yaqoob (ARY).
-The network is focused towards only Pakistani diaspora.
-The channel has an expanding network of channels, each with an independent focus.
+ARY Digital HD (ARY ڈیجیٹل) is a Pakistani television network available in Pakistan.
+ARY Digital was founded by a Dubai-based holding company of Pakistani businessman, Abdul Razzak Yaqoob and Salman Iqbal (ARY).
+The network is focused towards on Pakistani entertainment dramas, sitcoms, talk shows, web series and culture.

 The channel broadcasts on cable and satellite networks, linear television as well as streaming platforms including YouTube Channel and ARY ZAP.

 History

-ARY Digital, formerly known as The Pakistani Channel, was launched in the United Kingdom in 16th September 2000 to cater to the Pakistani community living in the region.
+ARY Digital, formerly known as The Pakistani Channel, was launched in the United Kingdom on 16th September 2000 to cater to the Pakistani community living in the region.
 It uses Samacom, an uplink provider based in the UAE, as the uplink teleport station.
 The channel started off with a format similar to PTV Prime and other South Asian channels where it provided slots for soap operas in general while presenting an hourly slot for news headlines.
 Although flaming political talk shows and dramas were the main priority when it came to programming, the network soon was hailed for its news coverage.

 The network acquired a license to start broadcasting in Pakistan.

 In 2002, the ARY Star Gold Quiz Show became the first live show to offer a prize of one kilogram of gold.
 For the period of its broadcast, participants won over 260 kilograms of gold.
-In 2005, the network obtained the rights to show Live 8 on its sister music channel, The Musik.
-The channel also held rights to the Who Wants to be a Millionaire franchise for Pakistan.

-On 18 October 2007 most of the ARY news team, covering former Prime Minister Benazir Bhutto's arrival from exile, were killed by one of two explosions.
-Pictures of the victims were shown live on the news hour and prayers were observed.
-Bhutto was later escorted safely to an official government house.

-SD Feed Closure

-Since July 2021, ARY Digital has been only available in high-definition.
-The standard definition (SD) broadcast was shutdown 15 August 2021.

 Specialized programming

-By 2004, ARY Digital had started up three sister ventures apart from the flagship channel ARY Digital, channels targeting generalized programming.
+By 2003, ARY Digital had started up three sister ventures apart from the flagship channel ARY Digital, channels targeting generalized programming.
 They include ARY News, a news channel; ARY Musik, a youth-oriented music channel, and ARY Qtv, an Islamic network.

-Availability

-Continental programming

-In 2004, ARY Digital divided its broadcasts in such a way, that each continent had different programming at different times, to better facilitate the audience.
-The channels were split as follows: